 A recent study found that, in Italy, the ecological footprint of a detached house and of a four-story building is 0.19 hectares and 0.29 hectares, respectively.17 In contrast, the average U.S. citizen’s household ecological footprint is 5.4 hectares.18

 Wondering how your household ecological footprint compares?
-Calculate it below:
+Use the calculator above to figure yours now.

 Knowing Your Household Carbon and Ecological Footprints Allows You to Build a Greener Home and a Healthier Planet